 Based on the grammar, I paraphrase the verse as follows:

 You have not allowed any temptation to overtake you that is not a temptation that has already been experienced by another.
-But God is faithful, and He will not allow you to be subjected to the pressure of temptation beyond the
+But God is faithful, and He will not allow you to be subjected to the pressure of temptation beyond the [dýnamai] ability He gives you (present-passive), but with the temptation, He will also definitely provide the way out, so that you will have the [dýnamai] ability He gives you (present-passive) to endure it.

 Resisting temptation actually empowers it since it consumes our thoughts.
 Imagine trying to quit smoking by resisting it.
 You wake up thinking, “I’ve got to quit smoking.
 Whatever I do today, I can’t smoke.
 I can’t buy a pack of cigarettes or I’m toast.
 And I better not bum one from someone.
-Whatever I do, I can’t smoke.
+I just can’t smoke.
 I’m gonna lick this thing if it’s the last thing I do”.

 You see what’s happened?
 The one thing you’re trying to stop ends up consuming your mind throughout the day.
 Remember, what you think determines how you feel and how you feel determines what you do.
 “I have to stop overeating, smoking, lusting, drinking”, etc., is a self-defeating strategy.

-But, how then do we defeat temptation?
+How then do we defeat temptation?
 I’ll answer that next time when I unpack the term, “the way of escape”.